IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_CUSTOM_REVIVE

-Fires from the MC_POST_NEW_ROOM callback after the player has finished the death animation and teleported to the previous room.
+Fires from the MC_POST_PLAYER_UPDATE callback after the player has finished the death animation, has teleported to the previous room, and is ready to play the animation for the modded revival item.
 The `revivalType` will match the value returned from the `MC_PRE_CUSTOM_REVIVE` callback.

+In this callback, you must play an animation with something along the lines of `player.AnimateCollectible(CollectibleTypeCustom.COLLECTIBLE_MY_REVIVAL_ITEM);`, otherwise the animation for a 1-Up will play.

 - When registering the callback, takes an optional second argument that will make the callback only fire if the revival type matches the one provided.